Health Encyclopedia

 • Gradually resume a normal diet as you feel better and your symptoms improve.

-• If at any time it starts getting worse again, go back to clear liquids until you feel better.
+• If your symptoms start getting worse again, go back to clear liquids until you feel better.

 Follow-up care